Nnadozieomeonu/adidas-technical-code-challange/README.md

 **Add logger to all the service and log meaningful events for debuging**

-**Format The date of birth return data in the subscription entity*
+**Format The date of birth return data in the subscription entity**

-**Add a created at field in the subscription entity*
+**Add a created at field in the subscription entity**

+**Fix the issue in the API gate way that make the first 4 request unresponsive**

 ![alt adidas](https://github.com/Nnadozieomeonu/lacecart/blob/master/image002.png?raw=true)